-Meet the 'Zombie Frog,' a new species found in the Amazon | DW | 05.07.2021
+Meet the 'zombie frog,' a new species found in the Amazon | DW | 05.07.2021

 "So once you hear a new call, you can be pretty sure that you actually have new species," he says.
 "And then you have to dig them up and you're muddy all over, because they are hidden underground, and they usually come out only when it's raining."

 Ernst spent two years in the Amazon rainforest in Guyana, South America, mostly alone, doing field work for his PhD studies.
-His original goal was to investigate the impacts of man-made disturbances on biodiversity by looking at amphibians as an example.
+His original goal was to investigate the impacts of human-caused loss of biodiversity by looking at amphibians as an example.
 That was when he found the frog.
 He describes the moment as "a mixture of knowing what to do, where to look, and a lot of luck."

 "It's not so easy to find them or actually collect them because they have really short activity times," Ernst explains.
 Based on their research, the scientists estimate that there may be six times more species belonging to the same genus, which have not yet been spotted.